pallets/flask/docs/api.rst

       Contains the parsed body of the JSON request if the mimetype of the incoming data was `application/json`.
 This requires Python 2.6 or an installed version of simplejson.

+.. class:: request

+   To access incoming request data, you can use the global `request` object.
+Flask parses incoming request data for you and gives you access to it through that global object.
+Internally Flask makes sure that you always get the correct data for the active thread if you are in a multithreaded environment.

+   This is a proxy.
+See :ref:`notes-on-proxies` for more information.

+   The request object is an instance of a :class:`~werkzeug.wrappers.Request` subclass and provides all of the attributes Werkzeug defines.
+This just shows a quick overview of the most important ones.

 Response Objects
 ----------------